ppy/osu-wiki/wiki/Beatmap/Beatmap_description/en.md

 ### Crediting guest mappers

-Beatmap descriptions usually list all guest difficulties (often alongside their respective icons) and their creators.
-This is done to credit the guest mappers.
+Beatmap descriptions usually list all guest difficulties (often alongside their respective icons) and their creators to credit the guest mappers.

 The difficulty icons can be found in the [Difficulty](/wiki/Beatmap/Difficulty) article.